 There are a lot of reasons we take on debt.
 From student loans to medical expenses, mortgages and car loans, it’s rare to meet someone who is completely debt-free.
 Some of us even insist that taking on debt is a positive thing, because it helps us build our credit score.

-Moderate amounts of well-managed debt aren’t automatically a problem, but if you notice any of these signs, you’re likely carrying too much debt, and it’s probably time to concentrate on consolidating and reducing it.
+Moderate amounts of well-managed debt aren’t automatically a problem, but if you notice any of these four signs, you’re likely carrying too much debt, and it’s probably time to concentrate on consolidating and reducing it.

 It’s shocking how much debt you can get yourself into.
 Many lenders will continue to lend to you even if you’re already carrying a lot of debt.
 If your income is reasonably high (and secure) and your credit report doesn’t raise any red flags, you’ll likely still keep getting approved for any loans and credit cards you apply for.